-The Value Added Tax (VAT) is an indirect tax levied on consumption and is always caused when the taxpayer performs an act or signs a contract that has as its object the transfer or importation of personal property of a corporeal nature, the transfer of rights of author or intellectual property and, the provision of services (local and imported).
-The rates for this tax are 12% and 0%.
+The Value Added Tax (VAT) is an indirect tax that is levied on consumption and is caused whenever the taxpayer performs an act or signs a contract that has as its object the transfer or import of personal property of a bodily nature, the transfer of rights of author or intellectual property and the provision of services (local and imported), including digital services.
+The rates of this tax are 12% and 0%.

-This tax has the possibility for the taxpayer to transfer the tax paid to another economic agent, since the tax burden is assumed by the final consumer, as long as it produces goods and services subject to a 12% tariff, whether they are exporters or marketers. of incoming tourism packages; otherwise, it must abide by the particularity of the use of a proportional part of said tax credit.
+This tax has the possibility that the taxpayer transfers the tax paid to another economic agent, since it is intended that the tax burden be assumed by the final consumer, as long as it produces goods and services taxed at a 12% rate, whether they are exporters or marketers of receptive tourism packages; otherwise, it must comply with the particularity of the use of a proportional part of said tax credit.

-The tax base of VAT corresponds to the value of the

-goods transferred or the services provided.
-In the case of imports, the tax base is constituted by the sum of the Customs Value (transaction value plus transport and insurance costs), taxes, duties, fees, charges, surcharges and other expenses that appear in the documents import.
+The VAT tax base corresponds to the value of the goods transferred or the services provided.
+In the case of imports, the tax base is made up of the sum of the Customs Value (transaction value plus transportation and insurance costs), taxes, duties, fees, rights, surcharges and other expenses that appear in the documents. import.

-VAT taxpayers must submit a monthly statement for operations performed within the immediately preceding calendar month.
+VAT taxpayers must file a monthly return for operations carried out within the immediately preceding calendar month, with the exception of micro-companies that must file the return every six months.